Top Secret! poster

 The inciting incident occurs at 10 minutes when Nick arrives in East Germany and witnesses the oppressive regime firsthand, disrupting his naive, apolitical worldview with the reality of tyranny..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Nick actively chooses to help Hillary and the resistance rescue her father, crossing from tourist/performer into the world of espionage and danger., moving from reaction to action.
+This demonstrates the protagonist's commitment to Nick actively chooses to help Hillary and the resistance rescue her father, crossing from tourist/performer into the world of espionage and danger., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
-Here, All seems lost when key resistance members are captured or killed, Hillary's father remains imprisoned, and Nick faces execution—the whiff of death is literal., indicates the protagonist at their lowest point.
+Here, All seems lost when key resistance members are captured or killed, Hillary's father remains imprisoned, and Nick faces execution—the whiff of death is literal., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Nick synthesizes his performance skills with newfound courage, devising a plan to rescue Hillary's father and escape, combining spectacle with heroism., demonstrating the transformation achieved throughout the journey.